Choto Katra

 The ruins of Chhota Katra, amidst urban encroachment.

-Chhota Katra (ছোট কাটারা; Small Katra) is one of two Katras built during Mughal's regime in Dhaka, Bangladesh.
+Choto Katra (ছোট কাটারা; Small Katra) is one of two Katras built during Mughal rule in Dhaka, Bangladesh.
 It was constructed in 1663 by Subahdar Shaista Khan.
-It is on Hakim Habibur Rahman lane on the bank of the Buriganga River.
+It is on the Hakim Habibur Rahman lane on the bank of the Buriganga River.
 It was built to accommodate officials and Shaista Khan's expanding family.
-Chhota Katra is slightly smaller than Bara Katra, but similar in plan and about 185 metres east of it.
+Chhota Katra is slightly smaller than the Bara Katra, but similar in plan and about 185 m east of it.